Payback (2015)

 The 2015 Payback was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
 It was the third annual Payback and took place on May 17, 2015, at the Royal Farms Arena in Baltimore, Maryland, marking the first Payback held outside of the Chicago suburb of Rosemont, Illinois.
-The theme of the event was wrestlers seeking payback against their opponents.
+The concept of the event was based around wrestlers seeking payback against their opponents.

 Nine matches were contested at the event, including two on the Kickoff pre-show.
 In the main event, Seth Rollins defeated Roman Reigns, Dean Ambrose, and Randy Orton in a fatal four-way match to retain the WWE World Heavyweight Championship.
 In other prominent matches, The New Day (Big E and Kofi Kingston) defeated Cesaro and Tyson Kidd in a two out of three falls match to retain the WWE Tag Team Championship, Bray Wyatt defeated Ryback, and John Cena defeated Rusev in an "I Quit" match to retain the WWE United States Championship.
-The event sold 54,000 buys (excluding WWE Network views), down from the previous year's 67,000 buys.
+The event had 54,000 pay-per-view buys (excluding WWE Network views), down from the previous year's 67,000 buys.

 Production

 Background

-The event was held at the Royal Farms Arena in Baltimore, Maryland.
+The third annual Payback was held at the Royal Farms Arena in Baltimore, Maryland.

 Payback was an annual professional wrestling event that was established by WWE in 2013.
-The concept of the event was the wrestlers seeking payback against their opponents.
-The 2015 event was the third Payback and was held on May 17, 2015, at the Royal Farms Arena in Baltimore, Maryland.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
-Payback was available free to new subscribers on the WWE Network, as part of a 30-day free trial in over 140 countries.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+The concept of the event was based around wrestlers seeking payback against their opponents.
+The third event was held on May 17, 2015, at the Royal Farms Arena in Baltimore, Maryland.
+Payback was available for free to new subscribers of the WWE Network, as part of a 30-day free trial in over 140 countries.